OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 INFO: gRPC Server listening on 0.0.0.0:8001
 ```

-This will start the "Media Proxy" program.
-When the "Media Proxy" program launches successfully, it will open two ports to listen for control messages:
+This will start Media Proxy with two ports opened to listen for control messages:
 - gRPC port (default 8001) is for service mesh control plane connection.
 - TCP port (default 8002) is for the connection with SDK.